Why Waiting to Buy Life Insurance Almost Always Costs More Than You Think

 Locking in Lower Rates Feels Good Later

 Most term policies give you a locked-in premium for the length of the term you choose.
 That means if you buy a 20-year term policy at age 30, your premium stays the same until age 50.
-Here’s where the magic happens:
+The math works in your favor:

 -